DevdudeX/LMD-Replay-Mod/README.md

 #### Known Issues & Fixes
-- Game freezes on quitting: Use [`Alt + Tab`] to select the commandline window and then close it.
 - Controls are currently not rebindable
+- Game freezes on quitting: Add the `--quitfix` [MelonLoader launch option](https://github.com/LavaGang/MelonLoader#launch-options).
+On steam: right-click on LMD --> Properties --> Launch Options --> Paste the command (with `--` infront!).